First-Year $uccess Program FAQ

 The leadership of Campus Life and Student Success, in consultation with partners in Academic Affairs, identified activities associated with success and selected those to be among the activities available for micro-scholarships.
 These activities focus on academic, social and institutional aspects of thriving at Stetson.

-The overwhelming majority of activities are verified by some form of input from the participant following the activity.
+The activities are verified by some form of input in the portal from the participant following the activity.
 This may be answering a reflection question, providing a piece of information acquired during the activity, or other forms of verification.
-Some micro-scholarships are then cross-referenced with institutional records to confirm completion, such as submission of the FAFSA or completion of Advising Labs.
-It may take up to 10 business days for a submitted activity to be processed.

 Questions can be directed to the Assistant Vice President of Institutional Research and Effectiveness, Colin Hilton-MacFarlane, at [email protected].